-When it comes to kit, photographers are absolutely spoilt.
+When it comes to kit, photographers are absolutely spoilt for camera accessories.
 What's more, you don't have to spend a fortune to change the things you can photograph and the way you photograph them.

 We're not just talking about the best cameras here.
 The truth is that there's an incredible world of photographic gear out there, and many shooters really haven't taken the time to fully explore it.
 Sure you've got a camera and a fantastic lens, maybe you've even got yourself one of the best tripods and one of the best camera bags, but have you really explored everything that's around that could make your photography better?

 For example, what camera accessories do you have that help you control your lighting?
 Do you use any filters to tame the light when it's being uncooperative, and does your tripod have a head that allows you to execute smooth panning movements?
 What about post-production – did you know there are loads of accessories out there that can make your images better post-capture?

 If this is all sounding new to you, don't worry.
 We're here to help.
 We've compiled a list of the 50 best photography accessories around right now, and also done the work of finding you the best deals you can get them for.
 Everything from supports to bags, lights to memory cards and filters to, well, everything else is here, and we've divided the article into different categories to give you an easier time of shopping around for what you need.

 That's enough preamble from us – let's get to our rundown of the 50 best camera accessories!

 Different photographers will have different needs.
 No two shooters are the same, and a vital accessory for one person will be waste of bag space for another.
 That said, there are a few accessories that we think every single photographer, without exception, should own, and it's these we've compiled first in our Essentials section.
 Here are the best accessories for every photographer.

 A tripod will open up new possibilities for your imaging